acl21/wcsac/README.md

 # Acknowledgement

 This repository was built as part of the final project of our master's laboratory course.
-We sincerely appreciate the authors of the WCSAC paper, whose original impl<sub><sup>ementation and answers to issues we raised played a key role in shaping this repository.
+We sincerely appreciate the authors of the WCSAC paper, whose original implementation and answers to issues we raised played a key role in shaping this repository.

 If you use this code in your research project please cite us and the original authors as:
 ```
 @misc{pytorch_wcsac,
   author = {Pfrang, Luca and Chandra, Akshay L and Koribille, Sri Harsha and Zhang, Baohe},
-  title = {Worst-Case Soft Actor-Critic (WCSAC) implementation in PyTorch},
+  title = {Worst-Case Soft Actor-Critic (WCSAC) for Safety-Constrained Reinforcement Learning: A PyTorch Implementation},
   year = {2022},
   publisher = {GitHub},
   journal = {GitHub repository},